Low/Medium Tech Devices for Tactile Learners

 Braille watches are important for students who are blind and learning time management skills.

-Bump Dots, available from MaxiAids, Amazon and other retailers, are ideal for persons who are blind or have low vision as they provide easy identification of items.
+Bump Dots are ideal for persons who are blind or have low vision as they provide easy identification of items.
 These Bump Dots allow a variety of uses from tactile marking of everyday items such as computer keyboards, telephone keypads, multiple switches.
 Clear dots can be used so the view of keypad displays are not obscured.
 Black dot label are ideal for creating a contrast if placing on a white or light background or the fluorescent orange dots on patterned or darker backgrounds.

 Full Page Writing Guide

 A full page writing guide can help students who are blind or have low vision to stay within the writing space.

 This classic Perkins braillewriter is a manually operated, six-key machine that, as its name indicates, is used to produce braille.
 Electronic and computerized braillers are also available that are more portable and lighter weight.
 This braillewriter is known for its durability and reliability and ability to write on wide paper and is my personal favorite!
 Although it is a bit heavy, I love the durability and quality of braille produced compared to the newer lightweight versions.

 The Perkins website provides downloadable manuals that includes the machine layout and basic functions, instructions for the care and storage, inserting and removing braille paper, as well as brailling tips.

 Raised line, or embossed, writing papers are not only great for teaching line orientation, and cueing correct letter and word spacing, but can be a helpful tool for students with visual impairments by providing sensory-tactile feedback.
 Raised-line paper comes in various formats, such as writing paper and graph paper, and allows a student to write script on the line or to construct a graph either by placing markers onto the graph paper or by punching holes to indicate specific points.